markoheijnen/wp-db-driver/readme.txt

 **Why should I use this plugin?**

-You should use this plugin if you want to help test the proposed changes for PDO / MySQLi for WordPress.
-Or if you need PDO / MySQLi support for some reason (e.g. you're running php 5.5, your server doesn't have classic mysql bindings, etc.)
+You should use this plugin if you want to start using PDO / MySQLi for WordPress.

-This plugin is still in development.

 == Installation ==